Opened on the Inverness and Ross-shire Railway.

 Opened on the Inverness and Nairn Railway.

-The station is essentially two terminus alongside each other, one for locations to the south and the other for locations north.
+The station is essentially two terminus alongside each other, one for locations to the south and east (platforms 1 to 5) and the other for locations north (platforms 5 to 7).
 Lines curve out to the east and to the north west connected by a non passenger line to form a triangle.

 The buffer ends of the platforms are covered by glazed trainsheds.